ALERT CONTENT PLACEHOLDER

 What changes need to be made to suit your context?

 It is suggested that you review each of the toolkit resources to ensure they meet your organization's needs.
-The patient and caregiver-facing resources have been co-designed with patients, providers and leaders for clarity and content, but some teams may make changes to reflect the priorities of their patient populations.
+The Patient and Caregiver Guide has been co-designed with patients, providers and leaders for clarity and content, but some teams may make changes to reflect the priorities of their patient populations.

 Toronto Rehab Tip